I Watch The Same Tracks Over And Over, and I'm Not Ashamed Of It (Autism Self-Regulation)

 Most of the time with family members, it's met with weird looks and harsh criticism.

 All for basically stimming—repetitive behaviors that help me regulate my nervous system.
 For me, watching the same clips is stimming.
-It's not weird, it's self-regulation.
+Self-regulation without the stress to "perform" or to appear "normal" to others.
+Just enjoying what I want to enjoy!

 The Other Thing I Do

-My following day costs more energy Loud noises at work—alarms, people talking—are way more exhausting, despite expecting them.
+My following day costs more energy.
+Loud noises at work—alarms, people talking—are way more exhausting and intense, despite expecting them and experiencing them every day.

 Skipping rest compounds.
 One bad day becomes two.